 When looking for new writers to publish, the priority is always towards work that will excite, surprise or delight readers.
 With eclectic and wide-ranging tastes inspiring and informing Nine Arches Press, we do not believe in defining a 'type' or genre of work to publish, beyond saying that the main criteria is to select high-quality original work with a unique voice all of its own.
 We are also keen to increase the amount of poetry we consider and publish by writers from diverse backgrounds, and actively encourage submissions from writers who have been traditionally under-represented in poetry publishing in the UK.

-Like many independent publishers, we depend entirely upon the sales of our titles to keep us in business - please consider supporting us by browsing and purchasing our books in our online shop.
+Like many independent publishers, we depend upon the sales of our titles to help keep us in business - please consider supporting us by browsing and purchasing our books in our online shop.
 You can also visit our Inpress shop here.

 Join us, find your own adventure in poetry here.